 - Encrypt messages prior to sending.
 The user can click a button in the MS Outlook client to encrypt the message contents before sending it.
 This allows the outgoing email to be encrypted inside the network, securing email exchanged among people in the organization.
 See our documentation here for more information on this feature.

-- Whitelisting by sender.
-The user can decide who should be on their whitelist.
+- Allow-listing by sender.
+The user can decide who should be on their allow list.
 This makes it easier for the user to manage his email, and removes this task from the system administrator.

 The Barracuda Email Security Gateway is an award-winning appliance available in physical, virtual, and public cloud deployments.
 It includes several anti-spam initiatives, such as predictive sender profiling, Multi-Pass Optical Character Recognition Engine, and our Barracuda Real-Time Protection.
 It also includes a full set of features, and there are no per-user or per-feature fees.